Pixelfield-ru/SungearEngine/README.md

     - Small developments in the in-game UI (loading TTF fonts, creating text)
 -   **Graphics Rendering:**
     - Preparation for multi-GAPI (GAPI - graphics API) (using only abstractions and avoiding native API functions in external code (outside the implementation of abstract classes for different GAPI))
-    - Аn additional add-on to the glsl shader language for dividing shaders into render passes, specifying pass parameters, including shaders, as well as writing different shaders (fragment, vertex, geometric, etc.) in one file
+    - Аn additional add-on to the GLSL shader language for dividing shaders into render passes, specifying pass parameters, including shaders, as well as writing different shaders (fragment, vertex, geometric, etc.) in one file
     - PBR (Physically Based Rendering) using Cook-Torrance BRDF.
 Different maps are supporting:
         - Albedo Map
         - Normal Map
         - Roughness Map
         - Metallic Map
-        - Ambient Occclusion Map
+        - Ambient Occlusion Map
         - Emission Map
     - Shadows (Directional Light only)
     - Atmosphere Scattering